 - The Disability Policy Consortium has compiled a very useful presentation.
 This file is large and will take time to download, but is well-worth reading.
 It gives both compelling examples of emergencies, and practical advice on how to prepare. emergency_preparedness_disability_training.pdf.

-- DPC also has a Personal Emergency Plan booklet that also can be downloaded or ordered.
+- DPC Publications has information that can be downloaded or ordered.

-- FEMA and the American Red Cross have partnered on another booklet entitled Preparing for Disaster for People with Disabilities and other Special Needs.
-This is also a large file, and also worth reading. red-cross-fema_emergency-prep-disabilities.pdf
+- FEMA and the American Red Cross have partnered on Preparing for Disaster for People with Disabilities and other Special Needs. red-cross-fema_emergency-prep-disabilities.pdf (large)

 - MA Emergency Management Agency (MEMA) is the state agency with primary responsibility for ensuring the state's resilience to disasters.